evanroyrees/Automappa/README.md

 ### build and run automappa services

-NOTE: you can skip `make build` if you’d like, as this command will build and pull any images not available.
+> You can skip `make build` if you’d like, as this command will build and pull any images not available.

 ```bash
 make up